College Station, Texas: Northgate

 Northgate is a mixed-use district north of Texas A&M University that features a combination of businesses, restaurants, apartments, churches, and entertainment.
 It is known for its eclectic mix of restaurants and bars.
 A large portion of the stores, bars, and restaurants in Northgate are frequented, patronized, and staffed by Texas A&M students.
 In total, the district spans about 145 acre, bounded by Wellborn Road to the west, South College Avenue to the east, the College Station city limits to the north, and University Drive to the south.
-The district is the home of the Dixie Chicken and of the first Texas location for the regional fast-food chain Freebirds World Burrito.
+The district is the home of the Dixie Chicken.

 Northgate's roots started in the 1930s as the city began enjoying rapid population growth from the influx of Texas A&M University students, professors, and their families.
 Realizing that proximity to the campus would be a boon for revenues, the first business district was established in College Station near the campus, taking its name for the closest on-campus landmark: the north gate.
 When the city was incorporated in 1938, its first City Hall was opened in the new district.
 In 1994, restoration efforts began to revitalize the ailing area.
 A four-day music festival, "North By Northgate", was introduced in 1998 and has become an annual tradition, renamed the "Northgate Music Festival" in 2002.
 In 2006, the city council incorporated Northgate as a special tax zone to finance additional improvements and expansions.

 Live music is a major draw to the Northgate area.
 Many well-known musicians, especially in the Texas country music scene, initially performed in the Northgate area.
 Notable names include Robert Earl Keen, Grammy award-winner Lyle Lovett, Dub Miller, and Roger Creager.
 The district is bisected to the north by Church Street, made famous by the Robert Earl Keen and Lyle Lovett duet "The Front Porch Song".